Knowledge base

 • To rather modify the part of your email address that comes before the at sign @, refer to this other guide.

-• Note also that you can rename your product (example) on the Infomaniak Manager, but changing the name of a Mail Service has strictly no impact on its addresses; you need to act on the domain name.
+• Also note that you can rename your product (example) on the Infomaniak Manager but changing the name of a Mail Service has strictly no impact on its addresses; you need to act on the domain name.

-If your Mail Service is part of a kSuite, then you will need to act on the kSuite domain directly.
+If your Mail Service is part of a my kSuite, then you will need to act on the my kSuite domain directly.

 Modify the domain name of the Mail Service